TevHeath/PHYS_2330_Electricity_Magnestism_Computational_Physics_Programs_Fall2024/README.md

 Each of these programs and code can be accessed in their own folder, with corresponding documentation as needed or required within the project or computational ask from the instrcutors.

-### Electricity & Magnestism Project #1: Due Date - September 19, 2024
+### Electricity & Magnetism Project #1: Due Date - September 19, 2024

-### Electricity & Magnestism Project #2: Due Date - October 17, 2024
+### Electricity & Magnetism Project #2: Due Date - October 17, 2024

-### Electricity & Magnestism Project #3: Due Date - November 14, 2024
+### Electricity & Magnetism Project #3: Due Date - November 14, 2024

-### Electricity & Magnestism Personal Project: Due Date - September 5 to November 29, 2024
+### Electricity & Magnetism Personal Project: Due Date - September 5 to November 29, 2024
 EM Personal project is something that is not contained within the course, but this is the development of a personal projects as a Computer Engineering Student at the University of Guelph.
 I aimed at applying the field of computational physics with Electrical circuits and physics.
 I designed my own projects and applied these topics in areas that could serve to be useful int he future for potential employers and researchers.